 Honey… I have something to tell you…

-How are STDs transmitted?
+How are STIs transmitted?

 Do you mean apart from the obvious?
-Many STIs are spread through contact with infected body fluids such as blood, vaginal fluids or semen.
+Many STIs are spread through contact with infected body fluids such as blood, vaginal fluids, or semen.
 They can also be spread through contact with infected skin or mucous membranes, such as sores in the mouth.

-Some common sexually transmitted infections include chlamydia, trichomoniasis, genital warts, herpes, gonorrhoea, syphilis, hepatitis and HIV.
+Some common sexually transmitted infections include chlamydia, trichomoniasis, genital warts, herpes, gonorrhoea, syphilis, hepatitis, and HIV.